 Strict Product Liability in California

-Under the strict liability law, the plaintiff is not required to demonstrate the defendant’s negligence.
-Under the law in case the plaintiff was injured as a result of the defendant’s conduct, then the defendant will be found liable for the caused injuries whether his conduct was negligent or not.
+Under the strict liability law, it is not a requirement for the plaintiff to demonstrate the defendant’s negligence.
+Under the law, if the plaintiff got any injuries as a result of the defendant, then the defendant is labile for the injuries, with or without negligence.

 Types of Claims Under Strict Product Liability